Daniel J. Frey

 What does that mean to you?

-As you go through life and get older, you may be able to attain wisdom.
+As you progress through life and age, you may develop wisdom.

 Where wisdom comes from is learning from your mistakes.